TargetProcess/taucharts-docs/advanced/encoding.md

 ##Custom colors for encoding color value
-You can set custom colors for encoding color value or use bundles some fantastic categorical color scales by [Cynthia Brewer](http://colorbrewer2.org/).
+You can set custom colors to encode color value or use bundles from a nice categorical color scales by [Cynthia Brewer](http://colorbrewer2.org/).
-If you want use colorbrewer, you should include following code in your pages
+If you want to use colorbrewer, you should include the following code into your pages:

 ```HTML
  <link href="path_to_tauCharts/css/colorbrewer.css" rel="stylesheet"/>
  <script src="path_to_tauCharts/src/addons/color-brewer.js"></script>
 ```
-and for define color should use
+and define color shouldlike this
 ```javascript
 var spec = {
   unit:[{